 Fifth.
 The waste of too many resources and time because of wrong predictions and analysis of the project.
 Most changes tend to fail because of blur views of managers and CEOs on the real state of the company.

 As a result, the company wastes too much money and time.
-Thus bring timely disruption and interruption of the processes within a company.
+Thus bringing timely disruption and interruption of the processes within a company.

 Sixth.
 Try a small leap instead of a big first.
 If you plan big changes it’s better to try out small steps towards the goal.
 And if you manage to make small changes, your company has the potential to make big ones.
 The benefit is that you’ll train to succeed in small ways to eventually succeed in big changings.